Skip to content

 Foundation

-The treasury can initiate a validator exit through the CIP-7002 system contract without possessing your signing key.
-Consensus-layer queueing and timing still govern when the exit completes.
+Where enabled, the treasury can initiate a validator exit through the CIP-7002 system contract without possessing your signing key.

 3. Operator fault domain.